zenml-io/zenml/infra/gcp/gcp-gar-gcs-vertex.md

 `Note:` In order to be able to install the ZenML stack successfully, you need to have billing enabled for your project.

-Then run the following command to configure the selected project in your Cloud Shell terminal:
+Then run the following command to authorize and configure the selected project in your Cloud Shell terminal:

 ```sh
 gcloud config set project <walkthrough-project-name/>